miretteamin/Bird-Species-Exploration-and-Retrieval/README.md

 - **CUB-200-2011** ([Perona Lab - CUB-200-2011](https://www.vision.caltech.edu/datasets/cub_200_2011/))
 - Contains **200 bird species** with **11,788 images**.
 - Includes **detailed annotations** for each bird (species, attributes, bounding boxes, etc.).
+- We added a json file called "llava_captions.json" that includes the path of images, class_label, visible parts and the extracted llava_caption based on the image and the visible parts (image description).

 ---